Jayraj1729/okAPI/README.md

 - Nginx or Traefik with connected external certificate or free Let's Encrypt certificate
 - Free Cloudflare CDN which terminates SSL and gives additional layer of security.

-We recommend you to check guide how to [setup HotHost with free Cloudflare plan and EC2 Nano](https://devforth.io/blog/critical-server-alerts-with-hothost-open-source-quick-to-setup-disk-ram-notifier/)

 If you have existing Docker/Compose stacks, you can use snippets below:

 ## Docker Compose